larskaislaniemi/qb_fnc_arma3/README.md

 ## Usage

 Place script files in a directory named `qb` in your mission folder.
-Compile functions as needed, or call qb/qb_init.sqf to compile all of them.
+Compile functions as needed, or call `qb/qb_init.sqf` to compile all of them at once.
 Call the scripts from the server, not clients.

 ## Work in progress